USA Gulf Coast Road Trip: Local Food & Coastal Flavor From Louisiana to Florida

 We visited three plantations in the area in one day: Oak Alley Plantation, Laura Plantation, and Whitney Plantation, all of which we'd highly recommend.
 The Whitney Plantation tour, however, was so poignant in a way that's hard to describe and it'll stay with us forever.
 Go if you can!

 We decided to splurge and stay overnight at Ormond Plantation, one of the River Road plantations closest to New Orleans.
 Ormond is a beautiful home with quite a few well-appointed guest rooms - our spacious room was big enough for a family of five, though there was just one queen bed.
 And while we enjoyed the quiet surroundings, we were the only guests there and we were left completely alone in the plantation for the night, which was a bit unnerving.
 Between the doll room with dozens of antique dolls just down the hall and the literature next to the bedside that detailed the plantation's history and a former owner who was hanged by the KKK from one of the oak trees out front, we were pretty creeped out.
-For this and other reasons, we'd opt to stay at another plantation next time or stay in New Orleans.
+For this and other reasons, we'd opt to stay at another plantation next time or stay in the heart of the city for a lively New Orleans weekend getaway.

 DAY 6: In a city like New Orleans that's known for their culinary specialties, what better way to check out all the great food of New Orleans than with a NOLA food tour?
 The Doctor Gumbo Food Tour was so much fun, and well, just what the Doctor ordered.